-For this reporting period, the amount of funding for demonstration transition services is reported to have increased as the number of individuals served has increased.
+For this reporting period, the amount of funding for demonstration transition services is directly tied to the number of individuals served.
 Funding for demonstration transition services is set at up to (\$2,400 per person) from the Federal Government through the MFP Project.
 As the number of persons served through MFP continues to increase, there is a corresponding increase in the total amount of funding in this area.

-Many individuals in the Aged and Physically Disabled target groups have complex health and safety needs that require 24 hour services or a more substantial amount of support services than is allowed by the state.
+Many individuals in the Aged and Physically Disabled target groups have complex health and safety needs that require 24-hour services or a more substantial amount of support services than is allowed by the state.
 As a consequence, some individuals that might be interested in MFP are disallowed due to these financial restraints.
 However, with the right unpaid supports, some of these individuals have transitioned through MO MFP and have been successful.
 HCBS waivers continue to remain under the Nursing Facility Cost Cap.

-Individuals in the DD and DD/MI target groups are not eligible for funding from this source because transition funds already exist in the current waiver.
-The Community Transition Service provides up to \$3,000 in funding for essential start-up costs was added to the Community Support Waiver via the waiver renewal and became effective 7-1-16.
+Individuals in the DD and DD/MI target groups are not eligible for funding from this source because transition funds already exist in the current DD waiver.
+The DDD has recognized the need for one-time startup expenses as consumers transition to the community.
+To meet this need, the DDD has developed the Community Transition Service that provides up to \$3,000 in funding for essential start-up costs.
+This one-time service was added to the Community Support Waiver via the waiver renewal.
+The DDD will continue to track these transition expenses as well as expenses incurred for expanded specialized community services.